hyperjump-io/json-schema/README.md

 ## Bundling
 ### Usage
-You can bundle schemas with external references into single deliverable using the official JSON Schema bundling process introduced in the 2020-12 specification.
-Given a schema with external references, any external schemas will be embedded in the schema resulting in a Compound Schema Document with all the schemas necessary to evaluate the given schema in one document.
+You can bundle schemas with external references into a single deliverable using the official JSON Schema bundling process introduced in the 2020-12 specification.
+Given a schema with external references, any external schemas will be embedded in the schema resulting in a Compound Schema Document with all the schemas necessary to evaluate the given schema in a single JSON document.

 The bundling process allows schemas to be embedded without needing to modify any references which means you get the same output details whether you validate the